 Under the Responses tab, you’ll see three sections: Summary, Question, and Individual.

 The result Summary section contains a summary of all the responses that your form has received so far.
 Under the Question tab, you can view the breakdown of results by question.
-The Individual tab will show you the individual responses of all the form respondents.
+If you want to learn how to view individual responses in Google Forms, the individual tab will show you the individual responses of all the form respondents.

 The best way to get an overview of your Google Forms analytics is Summary, so we’ll go to that tab.